 Looking after your teeth and mouth has never been more important.
 We know of links between gum disease and heart disease and diabetes and we know that we are judged more and more on how we look.
 Protecting our teeth and gums should be an essential part of our daily routine, especially when fixing our teeth can be costly.

 Our free ‘Top Ten Tips for a Healthy Mouth Guide’ gives you loads of tips on how to prevent dental disease and keep your teeth healthy and beautiful looking without breaking the bank.

-If you would like more information or to make an appointment at our dental practice in Hawkhurst, Kent please contact our Reception Team on 01580 752202 or firstname.lastname@example.org who will be more than happy to help with any matter.
+If you would like more information or to make an appointment at our dental practice in Hawkhurst, Cranbrook on the Kent and East Sssex border please contact our Reception Team on 01580 752202 or firstname.lastname@example.org who will be more than happy to help with any matter.

 Please click on link below to download our guide to a healthy mouth.